mattpitkin/psrqpy/README.md

 ## Examples

-A simple query of the catalogue, e.g., to just return all pulsar frequencies (noting that the pulsar ['JNAME'](http://www.atnf.csiro.au/research/pulsar/psrcat/psrcat_help.html?type=normal&highlight=jname#jname) is also always returned by default), would be:
+A simple query of the catalogue to, e.g., just return all pulsar frequencies (noting that the pulsar ['JNAME'](http://www.atnf.csiro.au/research/pulsar/psrcat/psrcat_help.html?type=normal&highlight=jname#jname) is also always returned by default), would be:

 ```python